 Urbino's Ducal Palace, or Palazzo Ducale, was the first ducal palace to be built in Italy.
 It was constructed in the 15th century by Duke Federico da Montefeltro.
-It was often called a town in the shape of a palace because of its large size, with 500 - 600 inhabitants, including the many servants needed to run it.
+It was often called a town in the shape of a palace because of its large size, with 500 to 600 inhabitants, including the many servants needed to run it.
 The extensive underground rooms where the servants worked and lived have been renovated and opened to the public.
 Under the palace were stables, kitchens, laundry rooms, the ice room used for refrigeration, and the Duke's baths, similar to Roman baths.

 Duke Federico was a patron of the arts and was dedicated to the study of literature and humanities.
 Unfortunately, his huge collection of books and illuminated manuscripts were taken to the Vatican Museums in the 18th century.
 Although none of the original furniture and very little of the wall decor remains, a highlight of a visit is the Duke's original small study whose walls are covered with inlaid wood scenes depicting books, musical instruments and scores, scientific instruments, weapons, and historical people including Greek philosophers and Biblical people.

 Near the study are two small chapels, the Temple of the Muses, painted by Santi who was Raffaello's father, and Temple of Forgiveness.